Goziechukwu/muse_school/README.md

 - view a list of all courses or of courses by category and select a course to view more details about it.
 - click on a course to read the full description of the course.
 - view the courses by level, as shown on the navigation link of the homepage ("Harmonic Beginnings, "Melodic Journeys", or "Symphonic Mastery")
-- view courses by ratings, prices or categories.
+- view courses by ratings, prices or categories
+- make a contact request by filling in a contact form.

 ### Registered Users

 Registered users can perform all the functions a site user can, but in addition can:

+- leave reviews on products(courses)
 - receive personalized course(product) recommendation based on their browsing history